n3mo/data-science/README.md

 # Data Science Tooling For Racket

-This project is a work in progress and is not currently intended to be shared with others.
-You are, however, welcome to snoop around.
+This project is a work in progress.
+Documented functions are working, however, and you are welcome to snoop around.
 Eventually, this will evolve into a package of convenience functions for data science: data cleaning, wrangling, summarizing, and exploration.

 Many functions contained within are inspired by functionality commonly available in more statistically-oriented software packages such as R, numpy/scipy, and Matlab/Octave.
 This all began because I wanted the R function `aggregate` in Racket.